owncloud/ocis/docs/ocis/backup.md

 ### `idm`

-Note: this folder will not appear if you use an external idm.
+Note: This folder will not appear if you use an external idm.
 Refer to your idms documentation for backup details in this case.

 Contains the data for the internal ocis identity management.
-See IDM README.
+See the IDM README for more details.

 ```bash
     ~/.ocis/idm/:tree